BTS albums and songs sales

-Their last album BE is already up to 3.7 million in just 6 months.
+Their last album BE is already up to nearly 4 million units.
 Unlike its predecessors, it hasn’t enjoy multiple covers and similar techniques to fuel fan purchases, which makes his score even more impressive.

 The irony is that these figures represent only a part of their sales.
 While most recent acts issue no compilations, BTS dropped tons of reissues and best of albums, along with music videos.

 While these records will be listed under the compilation section, they add well over a million straigth away with below sales from You Never Walk Alone, which is nothing else than a reissue of Wings.

 Due to its nature of side project, BTS World: Original Soundtrack has been added to the remaining LP section.

 In the other side, Love Yourself: Answer which is regarded as a compilation, has been added to studio albums.